KCprsnlcc/ExpenseMate/README.md

+# Still in APP DEVELOPMENT

-# ExpenseMate an Expense Tracker App
+## ExpenseMate an Expense Tracker App

 Welcome to the ExpenseMate repository!
 This project aims to provide a simple and efficient solution for tracking expenses and gaining insights into your financial habits.